alcocer-jj/TextVizStudio/README.md

 ## Application Tools

+### StatsDashboard: Statistical Data Exploration & Visualization

+StatsDashboard offers an accessible, all-in-one platform for statistical data analysis and visualization, tailored to meet the needs of researchers and social scientists.
+This module simplifies data subsetting, descriptive statistics, statistical testing, and visualization, making complex analysis more approachable for users without coding expertise.

+- Data Subsetting & Filtering: Refine datasets by selecting specific rows and columns for focused analysis.
+- Proportion Tables & Weighted Analysis: Generate proportion tables with optional weighted calculations, ideal for survey and demographic data.
+- Comprehensive Statistical Tests: Perform T-tests, Chi-Square, ANOVA, and more to uncover relationships within your data.
+- Descriptive Statistics & Correlation Analysis: Summarize data distributions and calculate correlations to understand variable interactions.
+- Flexible Visualization Tools: Create histograms, scatter plots, line plots, regression plots, bar charts, and box plots, each with customizable themes, grouping, and aggregation functions.
+- Export High-Quality Visualizations: Download plots in high-resolution PNG or interactive HTML formats for sharing and reporting.

+### StatsModeling: Interactive Statistical Modeling & Estimation

+StatsModeling is a flexible, browser-based application for building, estimating, and comparing a wide range of regression models.
+Designed for applied researchers, students, and analysts, this module streamlines model specification and diagnostics while offering robust customization options—all without the need for coding.

+- Multi-Model Configuration: Specify and compare up to four regression models in parallel using an intuitive, expandable interface.
+- Broad Estimator Support: Choose from 14 model types including OLS, logit/probit, Poisson, negative binomial (incl. zero-inflated), ordered logit/probit, and panel or mixed-effects models.
+- Custom Model Inputs: Define dependent variables, predictors, interaction terms, fixed effects, panel identifiers, and analytic weights.
+- Standard Error Controls: Select from homoskedastic, robust (HC0/HC1), or clustered standard errors to fit your research design.
+- Exportable Results: Generate clean LaTeX tables for use in reports or publications.
+- Built-In Guidance: Each model type and estimation option includes plain-language descriptions for accessible, informed use.

 ### Text2Keywords: Keyword & Phrase Visualization

 This tool helps uncover key themes and patterns in text files, such as PDFs or CSVs.
 Users can analyze word frequencies and visualize their results through word clouds and keyword summaries.